uwspstar/FullStack/docker/readme.md

 ### run> Docker run hello-world

 ```
-1) Docker server check the image cache first before pull from free service Docker Hub.**
+1) Docker server check the image cache first before pull from free service Docker Hub.
-2) After pulling the image, it's saved image cache first.**
+2) After pulling the image, it's saved image cache first.
-3) The Docker server take the single image to memory to create a container of it, and run a signle programe on it**
+3) The Docker server take the single image to memory to create a container of it,
+and run a signle programe on it.
 ```
 ```
 To generate this message, Docker took the following steps: